johnkmeas/tiny-app/README.md

 ## Application

-Allows a user to register and/or login to create and save short urls generated from regular urls that are submitted.
+Allows a user to register or login to create and save short urls generated from regular urls that are submitted.
 Short urls will redirect to the original url when clicked.

 Built with **nodejs**